A resource is extra data used by the game, and is stored in a data file, instead of being in the code. Resources are contained in the

 ResourceLocation is written/read as/from a string, it is seen as

-<domain>:<path>.
-If the domain and the colon are left out, then when the string is read into an
+<namespace>:<path>.
+If the namespace and the colon are left out, then when the string is read into an

-ResourceLocation the domain will almost always default to
+ResourceLocation the namespace will almost always default to

 "minecraft".
-A mod should put its resources into a domain with the same name as its modid (E.g. a mod with id
+A mod should put its resources into a namespace with the same name as its modid (E.g. a mod with id

 examplemod should place its resources in